cerebral-legacy/cerebral-addons/README.md

 #### when

-When can be used to check state for a specific value, truthy or falsy and then run an action chain when the condition is matched.
+When can be used to check input or state for a specific value, truthy or falsy and then run an action chain when the condition is matched.

-* `when(statePath, outputs={ isTrue: when.truthy, isFalse: when.otherwise }, emptyObjectsAreFalse=true)`
+* `when(path, outputs={ isTrue: when.truthy, isFalse: when.otherwise }, emptyObjectsAreFalse=true)`

 when exports the folowing symbols